mdolab/pyoptsparse/doc/guide.rst

 What this does is tell pyOptSparse that the key ``obj_name`` in the function returns will be taken as the objective.
-For optimizers that can do multi-objective optimization, (NSGA2 for example) multiple objectives can be added.
+For optimizers that can do multi-objective optimization (e.g. NSGA2), multiple objectives can be added.
 Optimizers that can only handle one objective enforce that only a single objective is added to the optimization description.